Money laundering red flags

 Oversight of anti-money laundering/counterterrorism financing (AML/CTF) compliance programs are increasingly expected from senior management, by regulators worldwide.

-Thomson Reuters Org ID simplifies and streamlines counterparty due diligence and the ongoing maintenance of Know Your Customer (KYC) compliance records.
+Thomson Reuters KYC as a Service simplifies and streamlines counterparty due diligence and the ongoing maintenance of Know Your Customer (KYC) compliance records.